-My friends, as recently as a few years ago, for most Americans, municipal finance was a kind of sleepy backwater, misunderstood and underappreciated.
-The three subjects I've discussed today -- the prudent management of public funds; the need to maintain public trust; and the disclosure obligations of public officials -- would hardly have raised a stir.
+As recently as a few years ago, for most Americans, municipal finance was a kind of sleepy backwater, misunderstood and underappreciated.
+The three subjects I've discussed today -- the prudent management of public funds; the need to maintain and enhance public trust; and the disclosure obligations of public officials -- would hardly have raised a stir.